Eliav2/react-xarrows/README.md

 Draw arrows between components in React!

-This library is all about customizable and relaible arrows(or lines) between DOM elements in React.
+This library is all about customizable and reliable arrows(or lines) between DOM elements in React.

-I've needed such a components in one of my projects - and found out(surprisingly enough) that there is no such(good) lib, so I've decided to create one from scrate, and share it.
+I've needed such a components in one of my projects - and found out(surprisingly enough) that there is no such(good) lib, so I've decided to create one from scratch, and share it.

 now (since v1.1.4) i can say, after a lot of tests and improvements- the arrows should work and act naturally under any normal circumstances(but don't try put some negative curveness ha?).